paisan/AC-Aviation/source/GMM/Management_Personnel.rst

 l) Perform any other duties assigned by the Duty Officer or License Dispatcher

+.. title:: Maintenance Department

-.. index:: Maintenance Manager
+.. index:: Maintenance Director
-.. _`Maintenance Manager`:
+.. _`Maintenance Director`:

-Maintenance Manager
+Maintenance Director
-^^^^^^^^^^^^^^^^^^^

-| :ref:`Stephen C. Levesque`
-| :ref:`Wg.Cdr.
-Phat Winmoon`
+^^^^^^^^^^^^^^^^^^^^^

-Report to: :ref:`Flight Operations Director`
+Report to: :ref:`Accountable Manager/General Manager`

 Qualification:

 The Maintenance Manager shall have a minimum of 5 years experience in aircraft maintenance and possess a valid AME license issued by DCA Thailand with type endorsements for at least one of the aircraft types operated by the Company.
 In addition, the Maintenance Manager shall have a thorough knowledge of the Air Navigation Act B.E.
 2497, all current DCA Thailand regulations pertaining to the Company’s aircraft and of this and other maintenance related Company manuals.

-Responsibilities:
+Responsibility:

 a) Establish maintenance procedures for maintenance activities under AC Aviation responsibility, as required for safety and standardization.

 b) Assuring that all maintenance is completed in a timely manner.

 c) Assuring that only qualified personnel are assigned to complete maintenance tasks.

 d) Establish priorities to ensure aircraft are available as required by Flight Operations within the limits of the maintenance resources.

 e) Maintaining the premises of the Maintenance Department in a clean and orderly manner.

 f) Coordinating maintenance with approved repair station.
 (In case of maintenance works contracted to a repair station)

 g) Initiating purchase requisitions for stock as required.

-h) Revise Technical Service Manual and General Maintenance Manual as required.
+f) Revise Technical Service Manual and General Maintenance Manual as required.

-i) Suggest to the Director of Operation for part requisition for fleet maintenance.
+g) Suggest to the Director of Operation for part requisition for fleet maintenance.

 .. index:: Chief of Maintenance
 .. _`Chief of Maintenance`: